05 Jun How much do you spend on an engagement ring?

 Ultimately, your financial situation will dictate what you can spend.
 You might be paying off student loans, expecting a baby or just cannot afford an expensive ring right now.
 What you should do is buy as good a ring as possible on your budget.
 If you’d love to get her a more expensive ring, get an upgrade ring later for your 5th or 10th-anniversary.

-8. Use these professional tips to get the best deal
+8. Use pro tips to get best deal

 Our jeweller, who knows the diamond business inside out, recommends these pro tips for getting the best deal for your money: